browserengineering/book/book/visual-effects.md

 to find SDL in your system package manager instead.
 Consult the [`skia-python`][skia-python] and [`pysdl2`][sdl-python] web pages for more details.

+Note that I'm explicitly installing Skia version 87.
+Skia makes regular releases that change APIs or break compatibility; version 87 is fairly old and should work reliably on most systems.
+In your own projects, or before filing bug reports in Skia, please do use more recent Skia releases.
+It's also possible that future Python version no longer support Skia 87; our [porting notes](porting.md) explain how to use recent Skia releases for the code in this book.

 :::

 [skia-python]: https://kyamagu.github.io/skia-python/